benignware/schedulable/README.md

 end
 ```

-Declare occurrence-model with the acts_as_schedule-method like this:
+On the other side, pass the association to the acts_as_schedule-method with the `occurrences`-option.

 ```ruby
 # app/models/event.rb